 - Provider search – search to locate a provider who accepts Mississippi Medicaid

-- Envision – website portal for Mississippi Medicaid beneficiary services
+- MESA Portal for Members – website portal for Mississippi Medicaid beneficiary services

 Medicaid and Medicare are Different

 Medicaid: The state administers the program within federal guidelines, receives joint state and federal funding, and targets low-income children, some parents/caretakers, pregnant women, and individuals who are aged, blind or have a disability.